TylerLoewen/Procedural-3D-Terrain-Generator/README.md

 ## Acknowledgments

-This project was developed using various resources from the [Unity Asset Store](https://assetstore.unity.com/) and [Sebastian Lauge's](https://www.youtube.com/user/Cercopithecan) Youtube channel
+This project was developed using various resources from the [Unity Asset Store](https://assetstore.unity.com/) and [Sebastian Lauge's](https://www.youtube.com/user/Cercopithecan) Youtube channel.